devnull-cz/c-prog-lang/modules/enum.md

 (`sizeof (enum weird)`), and `sizeof` on any enumeration constant gives you the same number.

-**Names** in different enumerations must be distinct.
+**Names** even in different enumerations must be distinct (that is quite clear given that how enumerations constants are being used).
 In other words, all enumerators share the same namespace.
 Values in the same enumerations need not be distinct, e.g.: